Chef Thomas Keller's Gnocchi Parisienne

 Squeezing the bag from the end, pipe out a length of dough about ¾-inch long and while piping, use your paring knife to cut the dough along the edge of the piping tip and allow it to fall in the water.
 Continue squeezing and piping.
 You will develop a rhythm and will be able to simultaneously pipe and cut gnocchi length pieces quickly.

-After you have piped about the 1/3 of the dough, stop and allow the gnocchi to rise from the bottom of the pot to the surface.
+After you have piped about 1/3 of the dough, stop and allow the gnocchi to rise from the bottom of the pot to the surface.

 Allow the gnocchi to poach for another 30 seconds then remove them with a skimmer or slotted spoon to a dish.